On the Reduction of Total-Cost and Average-Cost MDPs to Discounted MDPs: Model description

 \section{Model description}

 Consider a discrete-time MDP with \textit{state space} $\X$ and \textit{action space} $\A$.
-In this paper, $\X$ is countable and $\A$ is a Borel subset of a complete separable metric space.
+Most of this paper, except Sections~\ref{sec:extens-unco-state} and \ref{sec:extens-unco-state-1}, deals with countable-state MDPs.
+We start by introducing a countable-state MDP.
+Let $\X$ be countable and $\A$ be a Borel subset of a complete separable metric space.
 For each $x \in \X$, the \textit{set of available actions} $A(x)$ is a nonempty Borel subset of $\A$.
-The \textit{one-step cost} function $c(x, a)$ is bounded in $x \in \X$ and $a \in A(x)$, and is (Borel-)measurable in $a \in A(x)$ for each $x \in \X$.
-Following Veinott~\cite{veinott1969} and Pliska~\cite{pliska1978}, the \textit{transition rates} $q(y | x, a) \geq 0$ are measurable in $a \in A(x)$ for each $x, y \in \X$ and satisfy
+The \textit{one-step cost} function $c(x, a)$ is (Borel-)measurable in $a \in A(x)$ for each $x \in \X$.
+The \textit{transition rates} $q(y | x, a) \geq 0$ are measurable in $a \in A(x)$ for each $x, y \in \X$ and satisfy